This post may contain affiliate links. Please read our disclosure policy.

 - Confectioners sugar AND topped with whipped cream.
 Why not?
 Be crazy.

-On the side, this coffee cake goes so well with a Gingerbread Latte.
+On the side, this coffee cake goes so well with a Gingerbread Latte or a Honey Vanilla Latte.
+You also can’t go wrong with a Caramel Brulee Latte!
 I usually enjoy a slice with my regular morning cup of coffee. 🙂

 How to Store Coffee Cake